nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Edits the event at the specified `INDEX`.
 The `INDEX` refers to the index number shown in the displayed event list.
   The `INDEX` must be **a positive integer** 1, 2, 3, …​, and it must be within the range of the event list index.
 This command is invalid if `INDEX` is a non-positive integer.
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
+- Only alphanumeric characters are allowed for event title (`e`) and purpose (`p`).

 Examples:
 *  `editEvent 1 e/Toy Dinosaur Sale t/10/10/AM` Edits the event title and time of the 1st event to be